Tengkorak Hidoep: Plot

-Raden Darmadji and several of his friends go to the island of Mustika in search of Darmadji's brother, who was lost in a shipwreck ten years earlier.
-There, they discover that the god Maha Daru, who was locked away on the island 2,000 years before after losing a battle to the goddess Gumba.
-Darmadji, while exploring a cave, notices a huge rain storm.
-The earth rips asunder and Maha Daru escapes his prison.
+Raden Darmadji and several of his friends travel to the island of Mustika in search of Darmadji's brother, who was lost in a shipwreck ten years earlier.
+There, they discover that the god Maha Daru was locked away on the island 2,000 years ago after losing a battle to the goddess Gumba.
+While exploring a cave, Darmadji notices a huge rainstorm.
+The earth rips asunder, and Maha Daru escapes from his prison.

-As Darmadji tries to escape the cage, he is accosted by savage men and supernatural beings.
-His daughter, Rumiati, is also caught up in this apocalypse but seemingly rescued by Maha Daru.
-However, Maha Daru's ill-will towards Rumiati – whom he considers a reincarnation of Gumba – is soon made clear.
+As Darmadji tries to flee the cage, he is confronted by savage men and supernatural beings.
+His daughter, Rumiati, also becomes entangled in this apocalypse but is seemingly rescued by Maha Daru.
+However, Maha Daru's ill will toward Rumiati—whom he considers a reincarnation of Gumba—soon becomes clear.
 A man living in the jungle rescues her, and they fall in love.

 Production

-The black-and-white film was written, shot, and directed by Tan Tjoei Hock, with Java Industrial Film's The Teng Chun as producer; it was Tan's last film as director.
-It starred Tan Tjeng Bok, Moh Mochtar, Misnahati, and Bissu.
+The black-and-white film production begin in October 1941 and was written, shot, and directed by Tan Tjoei Hock, with Java Industrial Film's The Teng Chun as producer; it was Tan's last film as director.
+It starred Tan Tjeng Bok, Moh Mochtar, Misnahati, Bissu, and Ali Joego.

 Salim Said, writing in 1981, stated that Tengkorak Hidoep was influenced by previous film adaptations of Bram Stoker's Dracula, while Ade Irwansyah of Tabloid Bintang suggested that the dominance of the jungle scenes was inspired by the various films centred on Edgar Rice Burroughs's Tarzan.